 For this you just need to input the name in the below field and SiteGround will do the rest and register the domain for you:

 Option 2 Buy a New Domain with Other Company or Use an Existing One

-In case you already have a domain and want to point it to this hosting plan you just need to change the name-server with the ones that SiteGround will send them to you.
-You need to choose the option 2 I already have a domain name
+In case you already have a domain and want to point it to this hosting plan you just need to change the name-server with the ones that SiteGround will send to you.
+You need to choose option 2 I already have a domain name

 After you finish everything you will need to modify your nameserver with the ones from SiteGround it will look something like below in NameCheap :

 After you have chosen the domain and hit proceed you will move to a new section where you need to complete your details with the name, email, address, etc in the first section and payment details in second just as below:

 Next, you will see a window where you can see the plan you choose, the data-center, period and the extra services.
 At the end you will have the sum with the total amount that you will need to pay.